 Windy days also mean excursions on boats are postponed or diverted – ie. a sailing trip to Antiparos from Paros may go to the Small Cyclades instead or vice-versa.
 Be prepared to be flexible.

 Obviously windy days are also not good beach weather but the trick is to head to protected beaches, often in the southern (leeward) parts of islands and the Mainland.
-The Athenian Riviera is a great option.
+The Athenian Riviera is a great option too in Athens.

 Things to do on windy days in the Greek Islands